 Finding effective storage for your kitchen isn’t always easy.

-In one of our recent blog posts we looked at whether or not pull-out larder units offer good storage and this week we want to compare to types of kitchen cupboard storage – magic corners and le-mans corners.
+In one of the more recent Kitchen Warehouse blog posts, we looked at whether or not pull-out larder units offer good storage and this week we want to compare to types of kitchen units storage – magic corners and le-mans corners.

-If you have a small kitchen and are a bit pushed for space then these two options can provide much need storage.
+If you have a small kitchen and are pushed for space, then these two options can provide much need storage.
 In fact, they are beneficial to any kitchen design.
 Before we look at whether magic corners or le-mans corners are better we need to first find out what they are.

 What Are Magic Corners & Le-Mans Corners?

 Magic corner units are very common, especially in new kitchens with a tight blind corner.
 They usually have 4 trays, 2 of which are attached to the door and 2 attached to the unit itself.
 This provides a good example of a magic corner unit.

 A le-mans corner unit is made up of 2 to 4 trays which come out of unit and let you have extendable storage.
 This is a good example of a le-mans unit in action and they can generally hold 25 kg of weight on each shelf.

 Now that we know what magic and le-mans corners are, let’s look at the benefits and drawbacks of each one.

 Key Features of Magic Corners

 Magic corners make great use of the available space in the kitchen.
 These square units are perfectly suited to square cabinets and offer easy access to the items that you have stored in the unit.
 You will see with these units how smooth and quick their operation is as well.